 Surveys of specific taxonomic groups are sometimes required which need experienced specialist skills in order to successfully identify the target group.
 We have a wide range of experience when it comes to surveys, and a vast network of dedicated, experienced ecologists that we can call upon through the Wildlife Trust Consultancies partnership.

 EcoNorth works closely with engineers, hydrologists, marine planners and geomorphologists in addition to statutory agencies (Environment Agency / SEPA) to consider potential effects on water bodies, and identify mitigation requirements.

 We have extensive experience of undertaking HRA’s across England and Scotland on a range of complex sites in both marine and terrestrial environments.
 We provide robust advice on any likely significant effects on your site and how best to avoid and/or mitigate for these.

 Geographical Information Systems (GIS) relate to the storage, management and manipulation of spatial or geographic data.

 This tool is a valuable resource when it comes to displaying spatial data over base maps or aerial imagery.

-We can help at all stages of any project, including supporting you at EIA screening stage.
-We help to define the scope of any ecological input into EIA projects and deliver a full suite of ecological surveys and technical.
+We can help at all stages of any project, including supporting you at the EIA screening stage.
+We help to define the scope of any ecological input into EIA projects and can deliver a full suite of ecological surveys accompanied by technical advice.

 EcoNorth have an excellent record of delivering mitigation schemes for a range of protected species including bats, great crested newts, reptiles, badger, otter, breeding and overwintering birds and water vole.